DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Azure IoT Central - Jobs/execution.md

 - Scroll down to Job Properties.
 Select "Cloud Property" as the job type.
 Select the Sending_Interval as the property and set the new value to 15.
 Click "Next".
 ![DevityHub](/img/az/12.png)

 - For the moment, we do not need to set anything in the Delivery Options.
-Click on "Next
+Click on "Next".
 ![DevityHub](/img/az/13.png)

 - Enable the schedule.
 Set the recurrence to daily.
 Enter 6 o'clock in the evening as the time.
 Click "Next".